pecraveiro/Crypto-Zombies-Ethereum-DApp/README.md

 ## 📑 Onde encontrar o curso:

 - [CryptoZombies](https://cryptozombies.io/) is an interactive school that teaches you all things technical about blockchains.
 Learn to make smart contracts in Solidity or Libra by making your own crypto-collectibles game.

+## 📑 Download the animation:

+- [Gif]() I do not own the animated ethereum and the animateds zombies.
+If you know the owners, let me know so I can give credit for this gifs.

 <p align="center">Desenvolvido por <a href ="https://www.linkedin.com/in/pecraveiro/">Pedro Craveiro</a> 🌐:octocat:</p>